 General Store A green wooden building with brown trim settled against a hill in a grassy meadow, green year-round with plenty of trees and bushes.

-Toby Tyler Bridge/Old Mine A small bridge, reinforced for large vehicles, with white wooden railing along a dirt road in a canyon full of dense tree growth.
+The Woods A small bridge, reinforced for large vehicles, with white wooden railing along a dirt road in a canyon full of dense tree growth.

 The Camp House A rustic cabin set in the woods, the Camp House is not only authentic but also functional; the rear wall can be removed so that dressing and filming the interior is simple and easy.